ElementAstro/Atom/.augment/rules/build-mingw.md

 # MinGW64 Build Configuration

-Build the entire Atom project using the MSYS2 (MinGW64) toolchain and resolve all compilation/linking issues that arise during the build process.
+Build the entire Atom project using the MSYS2 (MinGW64) preset and resolve all compilation/linking issues that arise during the build process.

 ## Specific Requirements